locationtech-labs/geopyspark/docs/ingest_example.rst

 Running the Code
 -----------------

-Running the code is very simple, and you have two different ways of doing it.
+Running the code is simple, and you have two different ways of doing it.

-The first is to copy and paste the code in a console like iPython and the running it.
+The first is to copy and paste the code into a console like, iPython, and then running it.

 The second is to place this code in a python file and then saving it.
 To run it